 Don’t Forget Food

 Food and beverages can go a long way in making a great event.
 What kind of a party doesn’t have refreshments, right?
 That includes paint parties too.
 “Finger foods” like fruit, veggies slices, cheese, crackers, pretzels, mini desserts like petit fours, etc., are some good choices for the kind of food to offer.
+Try to keep it as non-messy as possible – or it could become a distraction more than an enjoyment!

 This goes without saying, but don’t forget to have plenty of utensils on hand too, like napkins, flatware, and things to pick up food items like cocktail toothpicks.Try to choose flatware that matches the party theme and color scheme too, if you can.